Stress and Anxiety

 Anxiety is also a natural and unavoidable part of life.
 It is an evolutionarily developed system in our body that alerts us to potential threats.
 Much like a car alarm, our internal alarm system (also known as anxiety or ‘fight or flight’) goes off when a possible danger is perceived.
 Our alarm goes off to help prepare us to assess the situation and take steps to protect ourselves if needed.
 In the event of a real threat, this alarm system can be life-saving!
 However, also just like a car alarm, our internal alarm system sometimes sends out “false alarms” (think: shopping cart bumping into a car in a parking lot and setting off the car alarm).
 The problem is, if you don’t know that the alarm can sometimes be set off by mistake, it’s easy to believe that every alarm is a real threat.

 Fortunately, there is much that can be done to keep stress and anxiety at a manageable level.
 Keeping a healthy “baseline” is the cornerstone to managing stress and anxiety.
-Consistent sleep (insert hyperlink), regular exercise, good nutrition (insert hyperlink), healthy relationships (insert hyperlink) and regular periods of relaxation and fun are vital components as well.
+Consistent sleep, regular exercise, good nutrition, healthy relationships, and regular periods of relaxation and fun are vital components as well.

 When it comes to anxiety, knowledge is power.
-Understanding how to identify real vs. false alarms can help keep you out of “high alert” mood.
-There are also easy-to-learn skills for managing anxious thoughts, feelings and behaviors that can help you to tackle anxiety as it arises.
+Understanding how to identify real vs. false alarms can help keep you out of a “high alert” mood.
+There are also easy-to-learn skills for managing anxious thoughts, feelings, and behaviors that can help you to tackle anxiety as it arises.